-Interrogatory No. 8: If you contend that Matthews, Todd negligently designed the boiler system at Frederick Davis High School, identify and set forth in detail a precise description of each alleged design defect and how that defect contributed to your injuries on or about September 25, 2013.
+Interrogatory No. 8: If you contend that Matthews, Todd negligently designed the boiler system at Frederick Davis High School, identify and outlined in detail a precise description of each alleged design defect and how that defect contributed to your injuries on or about September 25, 2013.

-Interrogatory No. 9: If you contend that the Defendants should have taken some action not taken, or should have refrained from taking some action taken, set forth in detail what you would have done differently or not done.
+Interrogatory No. 9: If you contend that the Defendants should have taken some action not taken, or should have refrained from taking some action taken, outline in detail what you would have done differently or not done.

 Answer to Interrogatory No. 9: See Answer to Interrogatory No. 8.

-Interrogatory No. 11: If you contend that you suffered damages as a proximate result of any acts, errors or omissions on the part of any of the Defendants, identify and set forth in detail a precise description of each alleged act, error or omission, specifically itemizing the elements of such damages including the nature and amount of any such damage, the date it was sustained, the method of computation, the specific Defendant you contend is responsible for the damage, and the identity of all persons who have personal knowledge thereof.
-Include in your Answer the details of any damages related to additional costs, expenses and/or attorneys fees allegedly incurred in your attempt to mitigate damages allegedly suffered.
+Interrogatory No. 11: If you contend that you suffered damages as a proximate result of any acts, errors, or omissions on the part of any of the Defendants, identify and outlined in detail a precise description of each alleged act, error, or omission, specifically itemizing the elements of such damages including the nature and amount of any such damage, the date it was sustained, the method of computation, the specific Defendant you contend is responsible for the damage, and the identity of all persons who have personal knowledge thereof.
+Include in your Answer the details of any damages related to additional costs, expenses, and/or attorneys fees allegedly incurred in your attempt to mitigate damages allegedly suffered.